Turkey Photovoltaic (Solar PV) Market in 2015. The way ahead.

 Current energy market situation

-The target Turkey should meet by 2023 in terms of the share of RES-electricity in gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
-Turkey, which continues efforts to construct nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW (20 GW) wind, 3,000 MW (3 GW) solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.
+The target Turkey should meet by 2023 in terms of the share of RES-electricity in the gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
+Turkey, which continues efforts to construct a nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW (20 GW) wind, 3,000 MW (3 GW) solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.

 Current photovoltaic market situation

-Licensed vs. Unlicensed market segment
+Licensed vs Unlicensed market segment

 Which market segment (licensed or unlicensed) will drive the market growth in 2015 and beyond?